-In a medical code setting, every task is completed immediately and feedback is given to the delegator (team leader).
-When applying closed loop communication to other business settings, tasks aren’t always given in a group setting where the delegator is face-to-face with the delegatee.
+In a medical code situation, every task is completed immediately and feedback is given to the delegator (team leader).
+When applying closed-loop communication to other business settings, tasks aren’t always given in a group setting where the delegator is face-to-face with the delegatee.
 Also, tasks aren’t always completed immediately as must be done in the case of a medical code.

 How does closed loop communication work when completing tasks within an organizational setting where not everybody is gathered at the same place and where some tasks can’t be performed immediately?